 - Now, select the option to migrate the shared mailboxes, and click “Migrate.”

 - If you want to set any filters before migrating the mailboxes, then choose the filters from the “Filter Selection” window.
 After selecting the filters, click “I am OK, Start Migration” button.

 - A pop-up window will appear on the screen with saving options, select PST and click OK.

 - Select the location to save the backup PST file and click “OK.”

 - It will take some time for the backup process to complete depending on the size and number of the mailboxes.
 And once the backup process is complete, the tool will display “Process Completed.”
 Click “OK” to finish the process.
 If you want to save this information in a CSV format, then click “Save the report to CSV.”

 You can see all the Office 365 shared mailboxes in separate PST files to the specified location.

 Office 365 is a widely used platform that offers some great features, and the shared mailbox is one of its very useful features.
 But, it can be very disturbing for anyone to lose critical shared mailbox data from Office 365.
-So, it’s necessary to keep a backup for them.
-You can use Kernel Office 365 Backup & Restore tool to back up the shared mailboxes.
+So, it’s necessary to keep Office 365 backup for them.
+You can use this tool to back up the shared mailboxes.